 In arriving at this conclusion, the directors have given due consideration to the impact of the worldwide Covid-19 pandemic on future operations and the ability of the company to continue as a going concern.
-The directors recognise that the situation remains highly fluid and as a result making accurate forecasts on the likely implications is difficult but the directors do recognise that trading over the coming months is likely to be adversely affected.
+The directors recognise that the situation remains highly fluid and as a result making accurate forecasts on the likely implications is difficult.